 As I learned more about having a growth mindset, I realized learning how to strengthen and improve one’s frame of mind would not just benefit 12-year-olds who are dealing with the demands of an increased academic load, but it would also benefit business people, including those who work with data all day.

 What are some characteristics of a growth mindset and how can having this frame of mind benefit people who work in analytics?
 Here are three ways.

 - Resilience.
 One of the things that characterizes people with a growth mindset is that they are able to bounce back from adversity more easily.
-For analytics users, this means that finding “bad news” in your data is not a death knell.
+For analytics users, this means that finding “bad news” in your data is not a death knell or something to hide.
 For example, let’s say your data shows poor sales numbers for this quarter.
 How will you react?
 The growth-oriented individual might sulk for a bit, but will then take it as a challenge to figure out ways to improve for next quarter.

 - Persistence.
 Growth learners stick with tasks, even when they become challenging.
 When it comes to analytics, it can be discouraging at first when you’re not getting the answer you need in the data.
 But persistence pays off.
 The growth-oriented individual will keep diving in the data to get to the right answer.